CameronLofy/Primality-and-Factorization/README.md

 # Lab Exam 1 #
 ###### Tuesday, 20 March 2018 ######

-For this exam you will be implementing a basic inventory system using linked lists and stacks.
-The framework and tests for the exam have been provided for you in this repository.
+For this lab10 you will be implementing a basic inventory system using linked lists and stacks.
+The framework and tests for the lab10 have been provided for you in this repository.
 You will have 3 hour to implement all of the functions and verify they work using the tests provided to you.
-These are the tests you lab exam will be graded on.
+These are the tests you lab lab10 will be graded on.

 **Submissions that don't compile will receive a zero.**